 COMMUNICATING THE ESSENCE OF THE STUDY

-One of the strengths of CAPA is that, given the size of our annual meeting, organizers have not had to run concurrent sessions.
-Therefore, it is possible for everyone attending the meeting to see each presentation.
+One of the strengths of CAPA is that, given the size of our annual meeting, concurrent sessions are absent or very limited (e.g. just one half-day).
+Therefore, it is possible for everyone attending the meeting to see every or at least most presentations.
 While this allows physical anthropologists from different subdisciplines the chance to hear about each other’s work, it also creates a challenge for the presenter.
 Because each presenter will be addressing colleagues from outside their own area of expertise, it is especially important to state concisely: (a) why this research is original; (b) why it is significant, and (c) what methods were used and why they were appropriate.
 You, as a presenter, must be cautious to ensure that the methods do not become the bulk of the presentation.
 While it is safe to assume some basic knowledge of methods on the part of the audience, a jargon-filled presentation aimed primarily at kindred specialists in the audience will only serve to frustrate and aggravate others in attendance.
 By paying attention to these details and providing the audience with the “research context” of your study, the results on which you are reporting will hold greater impact.
 Remember, it is your results and the conclusions you draw from them that you really want to communicate.

 “Talk low, talk slow and don’t say too much”.
 (John Wayne)

 It is important to remember that your audience is likely to be tired, thirsty, hungry, hot, uncomfortable, cranky, etc. This means that most will have a limited attention span.
 It is, therefore, up to you to make their job of listening and understanding as easy as possible.
 This can be accomplished through: